JEFF BEZOS – Amazon founder

 JULIA CHILD – Celebrity chef & author

-GEORGE CLOONEY – Academy award-winning actor, director, producer, humanitarian, United nations messenger of peace
+GEORGE CLOONEY – Actor, director, producer, humanitarian, United nations messenger of peace

 SEAN “P Diddy” COMBS – Grammy award-winning musician, rap recording artist and ceo of bad boy records